dnanexus/dxda/README.md

 ```
 dx-download-agent inspect exome_bams_manifest.json.bz2
 ```
 This command will perform an inspection of the files and ensure that their MD5sums match the manifest.
-If a file is missing or an MD5sum does not match, the download agent will report the affected files and you can run a `download` command again to resolve the issues.
+If a file is missing or an MD5sum does not match, the download agent will report the affected files and you can then run `dx-download-agent download` again to re-download the affected files.

 ## Execution options